alvarogarcia7/c-simple-sessions/EXERCISES.md

 Expand the session to hold any data type, so the UBST can hold any type inside (e.g., long, bool, struct).

+### Extra 2: Information about levels up and down

+Difficulty: 2 out of 5

+Expand the session so I can check how many levels up or down are available, from a node.

+Example: In tree 1 -> 2, after finding node 2:

+  * Levels above: 1
+  * Levels below: 0

+This operation should have cost `O(1)`

+### Extra 3: Allow repeated elements

+The `add` function will also be used to add another copy of the same element.

+The `remove` function will be used to remove elements.

+When `find`, also return the number of copies that are available in the tree.

 ## [ubst_search] Searching in an Unbalanced Binary Search Tree

 Prerequisites: ubst